Aliases for GDF5 Gene

 GDF5 (Growth Differentiation Factor 5) is a Protein Coding gene.
-Diseases associated with GDF5 include du pan syndrome and multiple synostoses syndrome 2.
+Diseases associated with GDF5 include brachydactyly, type a2 and acromesomelic dysplasia, hunter-thompson type.
 Among its related pathways are NF-KappaB Family Pathway and NF-KappaB Family Pathway.
 GO annotations related to this gene include cytokine activity and growth factor activity.
 An important paralog of this gene is BMP2.

 UniProtKB/Swiss-Prot for GDF5 Gene